 HVAC pieces of equipment typically consume more energy than any other appliance in your house.
 This is seen on your monthly energy expenses, but it’s crucial to realize energy expenses can be managed in a couple ways.

 Upkeep: One method to manage energy expenses is to book yearly tune-ups.
-Furnace maintenance and AC maintenance helps your comfort pieces of equipment work correctly and efficiently.
+Furnace maintenance helps your comfort pieces of equipment work correctly and efficiently.
 Running dirty comfort systems may create decreased efficiency and damage to your unit.

 High efficiency: If you’re looking to buy for a modern home comfort system, consider buying a high-efficiency system.
 They’re designed to reduce your energy bills and conserve natural resources.
 When picking an updated HVAC unit, look for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The greater the SEER or AFUE, the better the efficiency and savings.

 Zoning: Home zoning can dramatically decrease your heating expenses.
 This portions your space into separate comfort areas, which are heated or cooled based on your preferences.
 With a zoning system, you no longer pay to heat or cool rarely used spaces.
 And you can enjoy the precise temperature you want in highly occupied rooms.